pdjr-signalk/pdjr-skplugin-devantech/README.md

 DS devices which are to be used with the plugin must have a 'module' entry in the plugin configuration which specifies their configured IP address and control port.

-The plugin listens on a specified TCP 'status' port for incoming event notifications from configured devices.
+Connection attempts from unconfigured devices are ignored.

-The module status information supplied in received notifications is used to update Signal K switch paths associated with the transmitting DS device states so that they reflect reported relay states.
+The plugin listens on a specified TCP port for incoming event notifications and uses these to update Signal K switch paths associated with the transmitting DS device.

-Receipt of notifications from a DS device causes the plugin to naintain a TCP 'command' connection to the device which supports remote relay operation through PUT requests on associated Signal K paths.
+Receipt of notifications from a DS device causes the plugin to maintain a TCP 'command' connection to the device which supports remote relay operation through PUT requests on associated Signal K paths.

-This control mechanism is resilient to network outage and allows ad-hoc connection of DS devices.
+This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices.

 In the Signal K context the plugin offers two distinct services.